kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 - Click on the tickbox next to the 'earth_science' and choose 'delete' from the action menu.

 </details>

-**Exercise 2: Editing and downloading**
+**Exercise 2: Downloading, overwriting and previewing**

+- Inspect the contents of inflation.txt in Metalnx
-- You realise there is a mistake in the uploaded data object inflation.txt.
+- You realise there is a mistake in the uploaded data object.
-  Edit the data object so the inflation for 2021 is 1.4%.
+  Download the file and edit it so the inflation for 2021 is 1.4%.
+- Upload the new version of the file, overwriting the previous one.
 - Rename the data object to 'inflation_corrected.txt'.
-- Download the edited file from iRODS.

 <details>
     <summary>Solution</summary>
 You start this exercise in the 'collections' tab.

+- Click on the 'economy' collection.
-- Go to the economy folder and click on 'view info' next to inflation.txt.
+- Click on the 'view info' button next to 'inflation.txt'.
+On the next page, select the tab 'preview'.
-- Click the 'preview' tab.
-There, you can edit the file and save your changes.
+- In the breadcrumb menu just above the filename, select 'economy' to go back to the economy collection.
+- Click on the checkbox next to 'inflation.txt', then click on the 'action' menu and select the option 'download'.
+- Make your changes locally (the file should be in your downloads folder.)
+- Back in Metalnx, click on the upload button, and select the file you just edited.
+  Make sure the checkmark next to 'overwrite duplicate files' is checked.
-- Select 'rename' on the action dropdown, and type 'inflation_corrected.txt'.
+- Click on the checkbox next to 'inflation.txt', then click on the 'action' menu and select the option 'rename', and type 'inflation_corrected.txt'.
-- Click on the download button (rightmost button in the top right corner).

 </details>